negtrooper1/medium-2-md/readme.md

 1. `-d` or `--drafts`: Convert the drafts too.
 1. `-f` or `--frontMatter`: Add the front matter on top of the markdown file.
 1. `-i` or `--images`: Download images to a local `img` sub-directory.
+1. `-p` or `--partner`: Check for partnered files by cross-referencing with the partner-program/posts-0001 file.
+Note this has limited functionality as of now.
+If there is more than one posts file in the partner folder, it will fail currently.

 #### Example: Convert from local - drafts enabled